provenance-io/provenance/docs/upgrade-1-8-summary.md

 1. Terminate the existing 1.7.x process after the upgrade height is reached.
 2. Create a backup of your local data directory.
 This will allow you to quickly reset to the state prior to the upgrade changes in the event that the upgrade fails and the network needs to 'skip the upgrade' for some reason.
-3. Copy the new `1.8.0` binary and lib wasm shared library into your provenance home holder.
+3. Copy the new `1.8.0` binary and lib wasm shared library into your provenance home folder.
 It can be helpful to name your binaries with the version associated with them (`provenanced-1.8.0` for example).
   NOTE: the libwasmvm.so share object library must match the version of the provenance binary used.
 If you do not match these versions correctly your node will halt with an APP-HASH-MISMATCH error as soon as it receives a smart contract request.
 4. Ensure your `wasm/cache` folder has been cleared out.  `data/wasm/wasm/cache`.
 These cache files are not compatible between software versions.
 5. If you are using a log level of `error` then it would be a good time to switch to `info` for this upgrade.
 The `--log_level=info` can be appended to your start command to temporarily change this setting.
 Start the 1.8.0 provenanced binary.
 The upgrade should begin shortly after it starts.
 There will be various errors printed due to peering issues during the upgrade ... this is normal and not something to worry about.